maavumich/project0/docs/assignment.md

 User Interface (GUI), you may find it difficult to use if you haven't had experience with CLI's in the past.

-See the linux cheat sheet [HERE] (https://drive.google.com/open?id=0B5O7hcI4VaMMbGRqRmMtVEJnMHc).
+See the linux cheat sheet [HERE](https://drive.google.com/open?id=0B5O7hcI4VaMMbGRqRmMtVEJnMHc).

 Intro to projects
 -------------------------------------------------------------------------------
-This project will be using the material located at [HERE] (https://drive.google.com/drive/folders/0Bz0tMI9ydfZjVUhjUVoyVjNwdTQ?usp=sharing) to teach you c++.
+This project will be using the material located at [HERE](https://drive.google.com/drive/folders/0Bz0tMI9ydfZjVUhjUVoyVjNwdTQ?usp=sharing) to teach you c++.
 You will be given a series of exercises to demonstrate your understanding of the material.
 These excercises will be due on Wednesday October 4th, 2017 after the meeting.

-If you prefer a more in-depth tutorial please see [c++.com] (www.cplusplus.com/doc/tutorial/)
+If you prefer a more in-depth tutorial please see [c++.com](www.cplusplus.com/doc/tutorial/)

 Part 0 - Hello, World!
 --------------------------------------------------------------------------------